Lucki/mod-manager/Readme.md

         Upon closing the editor the script continues.

         The `--path="/path/to/game/files"` argument is optional and will be inserted in the template mentioned above.
-    * The config file exists already:

-        For this directive the only required value in the config file is the `path = "/to/the/game"`.
-1. Run `mod-manager setup <game-id> <new-mod-name>`
 1. Now the changes can be made to the game, e.g. dropping files or folders into the game directory structure or executing an add-on installer.
 1. When done press *Enter*, and you'll find only the changes (basically the plain mod) in the `<mod_root_path>/<mod-name>`<br>
     Defaults to `$XDG_DATA_HOME/<game-id>/<mod-name>`